railsbridge-boston/cookbook/README.md

     according to OSes
 * Go over any other logistics - e.g. where the bathrooms are, what's off limits (like anything in the venue kitchen), etc.
+* Announce that photography will be taking place for social media and marketing purposes.
+Remind people that red dots are available at the sign-in desk.

 For more details go [here](/mc/mc-tips.md).